kodemore/gata/README.md

  - `min` - depending on the context it specified be min value or length
  - `max` - depending on the context it specifies maximum value or length
  - `format` - used to specify accepted string's format, available list of formats is available in further reading
+ - `multiple_of` - used with numbers to specify that validated value has to be multiplication of given value
  - `items` - used with lists or sets to specify item's limitation